VinCBR900/VinCBR900/README.md

 This space contains Tiny BASIC interpreters for for several late 1970s CPUs, along with assembler and C simulator used to build and test them.
 Tiny BASICs are minimal BASIC interpreters from the dawn of home computing — see the original 1976 [Dr. Dobb's Journal Vol. 1](https://archive.org/details/dr_dobbs_journal_vol_01) for the history.

+I first came across Tiny BASIC via single chip micros with the [Zilog Z8671](https://hc-ddr.hucki.net/wiki/lib/exe/fetch.php/einplatinenrechner/z8671_app_note.pdf) in the late 1980s and built an [Intel 8052AHBasic](https://www.bitsavers.org/components/intel/8051/MCS_BASIC-52/270010-003_MCS_BASIC-52_Users_Manual_Nov1986.pdf) toy system in early 1990s, and was fascinated in BASIC functionality in tiny ROM.
+However I never found a 2 KB Tiny BASIC for 6502 that would fit comfortably in a 2716 EPROM (Apple 1 Integer BASIC was 4kbyte, see below).

-As per Dr Dobbs, the classic approach was to use an Intermediate Language (IL) between the host CPU and the BASIC parser, which eased porting but cost speed.
+As per Dr Dobbs, the classic implementation approach was to use an Intermediate Language (IL) between the host CPU and the BASIC parser, which eased porting but cost speed.
 A hand-assembled 6502 IL version was written by Tom Pittman and is documented at [ittybittycomputers.com](http://www.ittybittycomputers.com/IttyBitty/TinyBasic/index.htm).

-I first came across Tiny BASIC single chip micros with the [Zilog Z8671](https://hc-ddr.hucki.net/wiki/lib/exe/fetch.php/einplatinenrechner/z8671_app_note.pdf) in the late 1980s and built an [Intel 8052AHBasic](https://www.bitsavers.org/components/intel/8051/MCS_BASIC-52/270010-003_MCS_BASIC-52_Users_Manual_Nov1986.pdf) toy system in early 1990s, and was fascinated in BASIC functionality in tiny ROM.
-However I never found a 2 KB Tiny BASIC that would fit comfortably in a 2716 EPROM (Apple 1 Integer BASIC was 4kbyte, see below).

-Writing a non-IL Tiny BASIC like [Li Chen's 2kbyte 8080 Palo Alto Tiny BASIC](https://archive.org/details/Palo_Alto_Tiny_BASIC_Version_3_Li-Chen_Wang_1977) myself seemed daunting, until I came across [x86 BootBASIC](https://github.com/nanochess/bootBASIC) by Oscar Toledo, which sparked the idea of a short, doable direct (non-IL) 6502 version, but after trying it was obvious my 65c02 were just not up to it.
+Writing a non-IL Tiny BASIC like [Li Chen's 2kbyte 8080 Palo Alto Tiny BASIC](https://archive.org/details/Palo_Alto_Tiny_BASIC_Version_3_Li-Chen_Wang_1977) myself seemed daunting, until in 2020 I came across [x86 BootBASIC](https://github.com/nanochess/bootBASIC) by Oscar Toledo, which sparked the idea of a short, doable direct (non-IL) 6502 version, but after trying it was obvious my 6502 skills were just not up to it.

 Time inevitably passed, then recently [Anthropic made a press release where Claude developed A C compiler itself](https://www.anthropic.com/engineering/building-c-compiler), so I thought I'd give it a try on Tiny BASIC.
 With significant help from [Claude AI](https://claude.ai), firstly the 65C02 uBASIC Tiny BASIC emeged, then others.
 My original sequence plan was MOS 6502, Signetics 2650 then Intel 8088, but the 2650 version is a struggle as the instruction set architecture is ... different.
 See [Using Claude to modify the interpreters](#using-claude-to-modify-the-interpreters) below.